 Your cottage is your home from home for your stay, and then someone else’s when you leave and so we ask you to be considerate.
 With pets, please don’t let them upstairs or on furniture.
 Excess cleaning or evidence of any kind that they have slept on beds/relaxed on the sofa/had a bath will incur a surcharge.
 If pets are not used to our rules, we strongly advise renting a stair gate or using a pet crate.

 Accidents can happen so just let us know of any breakages, so that we can replace it for you and/or the guests coming in after you.

 You are on holiday by the beach, so we expect to find sand but piles of it around the house is deemed ‘too much’.
-Don’t dust, hoover or strip the beds – that’s our job.
-All you have to do is clear out the fridge and remember to double check under beds and in drawers that you have all your belongings (forgetting that all important teddy, ‘raggy’, phone charger or sequined t-shirt could bring about unwanted tears or tantrums).
+Please strip beds, clear out the fridge and remember to double check under beds and in drawers that you have all your belongings (forgetting that all important teddy, ‘raggy’, phone charger or sequined t-shirt could bring about unwanted tears or tantrums).